-At the core of Meridian School’s Customized Learning program is the idea of Flexible Learning Groups.
+At the core of Meridian School’s customized learning approach is the idea of Flexible Learning Groups.
 Flexible Learning Groups are utilized throughout the school to foster learning, not just in Customized Learning.
 They are organized for a variety of purposes: topic interest, learning or presentation style, and for skill building or enrichment.
 At the beginning of each unit, all grade level teams meet with their grade level’s Customized Learning specialist to review learning targets and decide how to meet the needs of each learner.
-This teaching team then develops a plan to tailor the instruction of the Flexible Learning Groups, which includes classroom based groups.
+This teaching team then develops a plan to tailor the instruction of the Flexible Learning Groups, which includes classroom-based groups.
 The role of each teaching team member may change from time to time as learning goals change.
 Flexibility is the key to this system of instruction.

 At the Meridian School we find value in an inclusive assessment model that doesn’t value one test over another but instead, uses the information we collect from a variety of assessments to add to our understanding of each and every student.
 Through this model we can ensure that when we plan for small group, whole group, or individualized instruction, we have the widest set of results to draw upon, allowing us to customize learning and keep each of our students challenged, engaged, and moving forward.
 Assessment data is used to inform the teachers about a student’s strengths and challenges and to plan for instructional strategies.
 With ongoing assessment, progress can be tracked and appropriate teaching methods modified to meet students at every level.